carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 and upload all of the datafiles:

 - `taxday.jsonl` tweets from American tax day, 2022
-- `one_tweet.jsonl` a single tweet to look at
+- `one_tweet.jsonl` a single tweet
 - `dehydratedCapitolRiotTweets.txt` TweetIDs from the January 6 insurrection.
 - (FIXME)

-And create another folder called `utils` to contain all the `.py` files that are inside of `utils.zip`.
+Inside of `twarc-run`, create another folder called `utils` to contain all the `.py` files that are inside of `utils.zip`.
-- don't upload the zip file.
-Unzip it and upload the individual `.py` files.
+- Do not upload the zip file.
+Unzip `utils.zip` and upload all 46 of the individual `.py` files.

 In total you should now have three folders within twarc_run: `raw_data`, `output_data`, and `utils`

 If you have not downloaded the data, please do so now from the [Setup Page](https://ucsbcarpentry.github.io/twitter-with-twarc/setup.html) instructions.
-Once the data files are uploaded, navigate back to your up to our project directory `twarc_run`.
+Once the data files are uploaded, navigate back to our project directory `twarc_run`.
 Once you are done, your file organization should look like the below image.